phillmv/okayfail.com/source/posts/2017-11-13-rent-control-great.html.markdown

 ---

-This essay is actually a condensed version of a three part series I wrote on the topic.
-If you're interested and want to read in more detail, [see part 1 for more](/2017/rent-control-ontario-housing-supply.html).
+This essay is actually a condensed version of a longer paper I wrote on the topic.
+If you're interested, [click here to read in more detail](2018/rent-control-great-security-of-tenure.html).